 - Describe what digital forensics is

-- Identify which crimes use computer, cyber crime/ cyber enabled crime
+- Identify which crimes use computers, cyber crime/ cyber-enabled crime

 - What skills should a computer forensic expert have?